Albert Abrams: The machines

 The Dynomizer looked something like a radio, and Abrams claimed it could diagnose any known disease from a single drop of blood or alternatively the subject's handwriting.
 He performed diagnoses on dried blood samples sent to him on pieces of paper in envelopes through the mail.
 Apparently Abrams even claimed he could conduct medical practice over the telephone with his machines, and that he could determine personality characteristics.

 The Dynomizer was big business; by 1918, courses in spondylotherapy and ERA cost $200 (about the same purchasing power as $3,150 in 2014); equipment was leased at about $200 with a monthly $5 charge thereafter.
 The lessee had to sign a contract stating the device would never be opened.
 Abrams explained that this would disrupt their delicate adjustment, but the rule also served to prevent the Abrams devices from being examined.
 He then widened his claims to treating the diagnosed diseases.
 Abrams came up with new and even more impressive gadgets, the "Oscilloclast" and the "Radioclast", which came with tables of frequencies that were designed to "attack" specific diseases.
 Clients were told cures required repeated treatments.

 Dynomizer operators tended to give alarming diagnoses, involving combinations of such maladies as cancer, diabetes and syphilis.
-Abrams often included a disease called "bovine syphilis," unknown to other medical practitioners.
+Abrams often included a disease called "bovine syphilis", unknown to other medical practitioners.
 He claimed the Oscilloclast was capable of defeating most of these diseases, most of the time.

 By 1921, there were claimed to be 3,500 practitioners using ERA technology.
 Conventional medical practitioners were extremely suspicious.
+When people opened Abrams's boxes, they found "simple wiring, a few resistors, a small motor that only made a humming noise, and nothing that could in any way perform a diagnosis or 'broadcast' or even produce radio waves."

 In the 1970s, Bob DeVries, a product designer for Hewlett-Packard, had a chance to repair an old Oscilloclast (1934).
 It was owned by a lady whose father had been a president of Abrams' Electronic Medical Foundation and improver of their devices; she had several such devices and believed that electric therapy to be beneficial, from her own experience.
 DeVries not only restored the old oscilloclast to working order, but also developed a transistorized version for his client, which they called a "Pulsed Oscillator".